-Presentation: The exhibit is organized by campaign, which is identified in the heading of each page.
-The military activity or siege is identified in the sub-headings.
+The exhibit is organized by campaign, which is identified in the heading of each page.
+Historical events or sieges are identified in the sub-headings.
 Text boxes provide historical or postal background, and greater detail is provided in the body of the page.
-Finally, icons at the upper right identify French or German armies, battles between them, or sieges.
+French and German names are used wherever appropriate, and notable items are highlighted in bold type.